Located on the southeast strip of Maine that lies on the coast lies Bar Harbor, Maine.

 If you’ve slept in, don’t worry.
 Jordan’s Restaurant is open for breakfast as well as lunch.
 You’ll be able to enjoy all the blueberry pancakes and muffins you’d like at all times.

-The only downside is, like many restaurants in Bar Harbor, they’re seasonal.
+The only downside is, like many Bar Harbor restaurants, they’re seasonal.
 You won’t find them open during the off-season because of a lack of tourists.

 However, when they’re open from early April through late November, you’ll find the restaurant filled with happy customers.